Breaking the barriers to a ‘digital-first’ world

 Gina Lockyer | February 16, 2022

 We can create digital content and processes that work for all.
-Image by Jon Tyson / Unsplash licence
+Image by Diana Room / Pexels licence

 Think about the last time you filled out a document or form.
 Perhaps you were applying for a job, joining a club, or paying a parking ticket.
 You were taking care of ‘life admin’ to get ahead, connect, or comply with rules or regulations.